This episode of Blognet first ran eight years ago today.

 MUSIC: Up then under …

-ANNOUNCER: Blognet … the documented drama of an actual crime.
+ANNOUNCER: Blognet … the documented drama of an actual case.
 For the next few minutes, in cooperation with the Twitter Town Sheriff’s Department, you will travel step by step on the side of the good guys through an actual case transcribed from official files.
-From beginning to end.
-From crime to punishment.
-Blognet is the story of the good guys in action.
+From beginning to end, from crime to punishment, Blognet is the story of the good guys in action.

 MUSIC: Up and out.